 The MCAT requirement for admission into Upstate’s MD program is waived for individuals who are accepted into the program.

-- Upstate will inform students of their admissions decisions for the ASP and provide a conditional acceptance letter to the students selected.
+- Upstate will inform students of their admissions decisions for the UAS and provide a conditional acceptance letter to the students selected.
 A cohort of up to five (5) students may be admitted each academic year.

-- Accepted students will be required to meet with their SUNY Poly undergraduate academic advisor and their SUNY Poly pre-med advisor for the ASP to craft a course schedule that meets the high academic science/general and major requirements for program participants.
+- Accepted students will be required to meet with their SUNY Poly undergraduate academic advisor and their SUNY Poly pre-med advisor for the UAS to craft a course schedule that meets the high academic science/general and major requirements for program participants.
 Unofficial transcripts will be sent to Upstate at the end of each semester.

 This program is only open to incoming first-year students.
 Currently matriculated students and transfer students at SUNY Poly are not eligible for consideration.

 One of the primary goals of this program is to encourage diversity and to provide a pathway to medical school from a variety of academic backgrounds.
-Students applying to any academic program at SUNY Poly leading to a BS or BA degree are eligible to also apply for the ASP, although the program chosen should contain enough flexibility in the curriculum to incorporate the required medical school prerequisites within four years.
+Students applying to any academic program at SUNY Poly leading to a BS or BA degree are eligible to also apply for the UAS, although the program chosen should contain enough flexibility in the curriculum to incorporate the required medical school prerequisites within four years.

 Questions?
 View the Upstate Accelerated Scholars FAQs.